thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 ### 3. Model training
 *Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.*

 To train the model, I started off playing around with hyper parameters.
-I found that the initial parameters from the LeNet neural network vom LeCunn was performing well:
+I found that the initial parameters from the LeNet neural network of LeCunn et. al. were performing well:

 | Parameters       			|     Value			        					|
 |:-------------------------:|:---------------------------------------------:|